-- · Complete the general studies requirements; - · Earn a minimum of 124 credits (including 60 from a senior college); - Earn a cumulative GPA of at least 2.0; - Earn a cumulative GPA of at least 2.0 in those courses needed to satisfy the requirements of the selected major; - Earn a minimum of 30 credits in upper-division courses (numbers in the 300s and 400s).
-Lower-division transfer courses accepted as meeting upper division departmental course requirements cannot be used to fulfill this requirement; - Earn 30 of the last 45 credits at MWSU in resident course work; - Participate in the departmental and campus wide assessment efforts.
-Grades, transcripts, and graduation will be held if the student does not participate in this required testing.

-- Refer to Department of Education for additional B.S.E. degree requirements. - Refer to page 57 for additional B.I.S. degree requirements.
+- Complete the general studies requirements; - Earn a minimum of 124 credits (including 60 from a senior college); - Earn an overall GPA of at least 2.0; - Earn an overall GPA of at least 2.0 in those courses needed to satisfy the requirements of the selected major; - Earn a minimum of 30 credits in upper-division courses (numbers in the 300s and 400s).
+Lower-division transfer courses accepted as meeting upper division departmental course requirements cannot be used to fulfill this requirement; - Earn 30 of the last 45 credits at MWSU in institutional course work; - Participate in the departmental and campus wide assessment efforts.
+Grades, transcripts, and graduation will be held if the student does not participate in this required testing. - Refer to Department of Education for additional B.S.E. degree requirements.

-Some baccalaureate degree programs may require more than 124 credits and may require a higher GPA.
+\Some baccalaureate degree programs may require more than 124 credits and may require a higher GPA.
 (See actual degree program for specific credit hours and GPA required.)